Buzz Nutter

-Madison Monroe "Buzz" Nutter (February 16, 1931 – April 12, 2008) was an American football center in the National Football League (NFL) for the Baltimore Colts and Pittsburgh Steelers.
+Madison Monroe "Buzz" Nutter (February 16, 1931 – April 12, 2008) was an American professional football center in the National Football League (NFL) for the Baltimore Colts and Pittsburgh Steelers.
 He played college football at Virginia Tech.

 Early life

-Nutter was born in Summersville, West Virginia and grew up in Huntington, West Virginia, where he acquired the nickname "Buzz" as a young man.
+Nutter was born in Summersville, West Virginia, and grew up in Huntington, West Virginia, where he acquired the nickname "Buzz" as a young man.
 He attended and played high school football at Vinson High School.

 College career

 Nutter attended and played college football at Virginia Tech.
 After his senior season, he became the first player from Virginia Tech drafted into the NFL, despite the team going 0-10, 2-8 and 5-6 the final three seasons of his career.
 Nutter was inducted into the Virginia Tech Sports Hall of Fame in 1985.

 Professional career

-Nutter was drafted in the 12th round of the 1953 NFL Draft by the Washington Redskins.
+Nutter was selected in the 12th round of the 1953 NFL draft by the Washington Redskins.
 He failed to make the team in the offseason and moved back to West Virginia to work in a steel mill.
 He returned to the NFL in 1954 with the Baltimore Colts, where he played for seven seasons and won consecutive NFL Championship titles (1958–1959).
 Nutter was traded to the Pittsburgh Steelers, along with Eugene Lipscomb, in 1961 for wide receiver Jimmy Orr.
 Nutter played in Pittsburgh for four seasons and was selected for the Pro Bowl in 1962.

-In 1965, he returned to the Colts and played for one more season.
+In 1965, he returned to the Colts for his final professional season.